-- Participating in community service trips to help local conservation groups and communities, such as monitoring sea turtle nesting and baby sea turtle emergence (seasonal), as well as beautification or recycling efforts
+- Participating in service trips to help local conservation groups and communities, such as monitoring sea turtle nesting and baby sea turtle emergence (seasonal), as well as beautification or recycling efforts

-- Meeting with indigenous leaders and elders of the Ngobe to learn more about their culture and their efforts to promote their role in land management and sustainable natural resource use
+- Meeting with indigenous leaders and elders of the Ngöbe to learn more about their culture and efforts to promote their role in land management and sustainable natural resource use

 - Hosting community lectures or demonstrations and participating in short home stays